ambiesoft/SceneExplorer/README.md

 Windows7 or above and Linux, maybe MacOS too.

 ## Install
-Installation is not required, extract an arhive file.
+Installation is not required, extract an archive file.

 ## FFmpeg and FFprobe